zeta-chain/network-athens3/docs/keygen.md

 ## Keygen Ceremony

+** These steps have been automated for the Athens3 testnet via the `node-setup.sh` and `start-zetaclient.sh` scripts.
+Operators should ignore this document unless you they to perform their key generation manually**

 During the genesis process of the Athens3 testnet, the TSS Signers (validators who are in the set of TSSSigner) need to coordinate the generation of a TSS public key and key fragments (the `keygen` ceremony).